erewok/simpleservantblog/docs/post1.md

 5. A minimal frontend with Elm
 6. Getting a bit fancier with Elm
 7. Docker, Nginx, and Deploying your Haskell Application
-8. Authentication, Authorization, and Sessions without Sessions
+8. Authentication, Authorization, and Session-less Sessions
 9. Moving Toward a more full-fledged CMS